 Are you affected?

-If you wish to export – or import - waste products for whatever disposal route including recycling and recovery, you are subject to the Transfrontier Shipment of Waste Regulations 2007.
+If you wish to export – or import - waste products for whatever disposal route including recycling and recovery, you are subject to the Transfrontier Shipment of Waste Regulations 2007 (as amended).

 - On 12 July 2007, updated European legislation came into force creating a more universal list of waste codes, and simplifying the procedures for notifiable and non-notifiable waste.

 - All parties involved have a duty to manage the process in a way that protects the environment and human health.

 - Temporary storage, or interim recovery or disposal operations are included in the controls.

 - There must be a financial guarantee or appropriate insurance.

 - The charges for determining notifications have been changed.

 - Prior notification and written consent must be gained from the environmental regulator for the country from which the waste is being sent and the environmental regulator for the country where the waste is being received .